inbo/tutorials/content/tutorials/development_containers1/index.md

 A crucial distinction lies in the preparation of *Dockerfiles* (i.e. build instructions) and the preservation of *images* (i.e. end products of a build process).

 One purpose of a Dockerfile may be that you document the exact components of your system environment.
-You start at a base image (e.g. a `rocker`) and add additional software via Dockerfile layers.
+You start at a base image (e.g. a `rocker`, short for "R-docker", a container [pre-configured with an R programming environment](https://rocker-project.org)) and add additional software via Dockerfile layers.
 This is good practice, and encouraged: if you publish an analysis, provide a tested container recipe with it.

 However, this alone does not solve the problem of version conflicts and deprecation.